francofuji/python-backend-developer-test/README.md

 Note that we are using HTTP methods to define the CRUD operations for any track resource or tracks resources collection.

+Due to we use Test Driven Development, we taked each exercise as a user history and started a process of test and error until each user history (exercise) be completed.